Name: Animal Welfare Accountability and Transparency Act

 removed its searchable database containing information on licensees and

-licensee records required by the Animal Welfare Act (AWA) and the Horse
+licensee records required by the Animal Welfare Act (AWA) and Horse Protection

-Protection Act (HPA).
-These records included inspection reports and enforcement
+Act (HPA).
+These records included inspection reports and enforcement actions

-actions taken by the Animal and Plant Health Inspection Service (APHIS).
-While
+taken by the Animal and Plant Health Inspection Service (APHIS).
+While the USDA

-the USDA has reposted some records concerning AWA animal use, and HPA records,
+has reposted some random records concerning AWA animal use, no HPA records have

 Call to Actions: